Snow Running Tips from a Run Coach

 • Choose fresh snow over packed snow.
 New snow offers better traction so you’re less likely to slip than if you run on older, packed-down snow that often turns icy.

 • Layer up.
-Wear plenty of protection against the cold, including moisture-wicking layers, with a running jacket, base layer, gloves, hat, and thick running socks.
+Wear plenty of protection against the cold, including moisture-wicking layers, with a running jacket, base layer, gloves, hat or headband, and thick running socks made of merino wool or other warm materials.
 Check out our winter running tips for more cold weather clothing advice.

 • Run on trails instead of pavement when possible.
 Pavement is more likely to get packed down and slippery or icy whereas trails offer more traction for snow running.
-If you don’t have trails, you can run in open fields of snow or on a track, which are less slick than roads and sidewalks.
+If you don’t have trails, you can run in open fields of snow or on a track, which are less slick than roads and sidewalks, making it easier to stay upright.

 • Prepare your running shoes for the snow.
-I got waterproof trail running shoes withe Gore-Tex to run in the snow last winter and they were a game-changer for keeping my feet dry and comfortable.
-If you can swing for some waterproof trail shoes this will help you a lot in your snow running.
+I got trail running shoes with a waterproof outsole made of Gore-Tex to run in the snow and they were a game-changer for keeping my feet dry and comfortable.
+If you can swing for some waterproof trail shoes, this will help you a lot in your snow running.
 Trail shoes also have extra traction to help grip the ground and prevent slipping.
+You can also get cleats to clip on your shoes for running in the snow.
+Yaktrax Run Traction Cleats fit over your running shoes and offer extra lugs with good grip so you can run in snowy conditions.

 • Shorten your stride.
-Taking smaller steps gives you more control and balance so your body can adjust to the uneven terrain of snow running.
+Adjust your running technique for the snow.
+Taking smaller steps gives you more control and balance so you are less likely to slide and fall and your body can adjust to the uneven terrain of snow running.
+Also, watch for patches of ice which can be under the snow or on the ground in wet areas.
+Taking smaller steps can allow you to more easily go around icy sections of trail.

 • Walk in icy areas.
 If you come across icy areas during your run, slow down to walk.
 This will give you more stability and decrease your risk of slipping.

 • Adjust your workout.
 Do not try to run fast or do a speed workout in the snow as you risk slipping and also your pace will naturally be slower due to the extra friction of snow running.
-Similarly, you will not need to go as far as usual for your runs as you’ll expend more energy than normal when running in the snow.
+Running in deep snow is especially challenging and will give you a full-body workout.
+You will not need to go as far as usual for your runs as you’ll expend more energy than normal when running in the snow.
 Snow running is similar to running in sand, and takes a lot of energy.
 Adjust your mileage accordingly.

 • Hydrate.
 You’ll be working harder than usual when you’re running in the snow so make sure you drink plenty of water after your run to rehydrate.